preservim/vim-thematic/README.markdown

 \ }
 ```

-Use a string of your choice for the theme name.
-Note that If you don't
+Name your themes as you wish.
+Note that if you don't specify a
-specify a `colorscheme`, _thematic_ will attempt to load one using your
+`colorscheme` property, _thematic_ will attempt to load one using your
 theme name.
+(See bubblegum and jellybeans example above.)

 To curb redundancy among your themes, you can specify a dictionary of
 default values, to be shared by all of your themes: